AngleProtocol/angle-docs/resources/analytics.md

 ## Angle User-Friendly Analytics

-We at Angle Labs, Inc. have developed a user-friendly analytics available at [analytics.angle.money](https://analytics.angle.money/) to track in real-time the health and status of the system.
-General data about the protocol, specific information about governance, smart contract modules, and the different stablecoins can be found there.
+We at Angle Labs, Inc. have developed a user-friendly analytics available at [facts.angle.money](https://facts.angle.money/) to track in real-time the health and status of the system.
+General data about the protocol, its balance sheet, specific information about governance, smart contract modules, and the different stablecoins can be found there.

 ## Angle Community Dune Dashboards